Key responsibilities

 Messages from Top Executives

-In FY2021, KIOXIA's president and top-level executives shared videos with employees outlining our management vision and strategies; they were shown via video conferences and via our intranet at the beginning of each half semester.
+In FY2024, the President and senior executives of Kioxia Holdings Corporation shared videos with employees outlining our management vision and strategies.
+These videos were shown via online conferences and via our intranet at the beginning of each half semester.

-The aim was to maintain and improve employee motivation by directly delivering emails in a timely manner to all employees in order to share accurate information about management decisions that affect the whole company.
+The aim was to maintain and improve employee motivation by directly sharing in a timely manner with all employees information about management decisions that affect the whole company.
+Subsequent to that, senior executives also send e-mails to employees about any important management decisions in a timely manner.

 Promoting Employee-Management Dialogue

-KIOXIA respects internationally recognized human rights to the fullest extent, including the International Bill of Human Rights (Universal Declaration of Human Rights and International Covenants on Human Rights) and the core labor standards specified by the International Labor Organization, and we support the basic principles of the United Nations Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises, and we work to ensure that our employees enjoy fundamental labor rights.
-The labor agreement concluded with the KIOXIA Labor Union stipulates that the Labor Union has three basic rights - the right to association, the right to collective bargaining, and the right to act collectively.
+Kioxia Group fully respects internationally recognized human rights standards, including the International Bill of Human Rights (Universal Declaration of Human Rights and International Covenants on Human Rights) and the core labor standards specified by the International Labor Organization (ILO).
+We additionally adhere to the United Nations Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises, and we ensure that our employees enjoy fundamental labor rights.
+The labor agreement concluded with the Labor Union of Kioxia Corporation stipulates that the Labor Union has three basic rights—the right to association, the right to collective bargaining, and the right to act collectively.

-At the KIOXIA Labor-Management Congress held every six months, KIOXIA discusses its business policies with representatives of the Association of KIOXIA Unions in Japan.
+At the Kioxia Labor-Management Congress held every six months, Kioxia Corporation discusses its business policies with representatives of the Association of Kioxia Unions in Japan.
+In addition, Kioxia Corporation and representatives of the Association of Kioxia Unions in Japan hold negotiations every spring.
+Kioxia Corporation pays higher than the legal minimum wage and ensures all employees are fairly treated.

-KIOXIA Group companies overseas hold similar discussions with their labor unions or employee representatives in accordance with the laws and regulations of the countries and regions in which they operate.
+Kioxia Group companies in Japan and overseas hold discussions with their labor unions or employee representatives in accordance with the laws and regulations of the countries and regions in which they operate.

 Local Communities